angelotc/MacroDAG/README.md

 # Illustration of Macro DAG
-The purpose of this ETL pipeline is to pull Willshire 5000 and interest rates on a nightly basis, and GDP rates on a quarterly basis.
-From there, I am able to the quarterly Buffett Indicator.
+The purpose of this ETL pipeline is to pull the following macroeconomic indicators:
+- Willshire 5000 on a nightly basis.
+- interest rates on a nightly basis.
+- GDP rates on a quarterly basis.
+The frequency will be interpolated into a daily frequency using a variety of methods (linear interpolation, knn, spline, ensemble methods).

 Each rate will be pulled in such a fashion:

 ![Test Image 6](https://github.com/angelotc/airflow-docker-hdfs-spark-example/blob/master/dag-example.png)

 # To-do list (in order of priority)
 1. Create DAG for interest rates
-2. Use linear interpolation, knn interpolation, and spline interpolation for the 3 indicators.
+2. Deploy on AWS.
-3. Calculate Buffett Indicator using (WILLSHIRE5000/Daily interpolated GDP)
+4. Calculate Buffett Indicator using (WILLSHIRE5000/Daily interpolated GDP)
-4. GDP estimation using fbprophet
+5. Estimation using fbprophet
-5. Deploy on AWS.